Using the SurveyGizmo Salesforce integration you can pull information from and push information to Salesforce.

 5. (Optional) If you wish to receive an email when there is a problem with your authentication credentials, enter your email address (and/or the email address of others you wish to notify) in the Email Alerts field.

 6. (Optional) If you have a Salesforce sandbox account enter Sandbox Credentials; this is optional but nice set up if you have it as we'll use the sandbox when recording test responses.
 Learn more about integrating with sandboxes.

 Once you save your Salesforce credentials the system will check to make sure that it can communicate with Salesforce.
 You'll see a green checkmark if communication is successful.
 If you see anything other than a green checkmark double check that you entered your credentials correctly.

 If you have a Salesforce Sandbox account that you'd like to integrate with for testing purposes you can do so by entering your Salesforce sandbox account credentials when setting up your Salesforce integration.

-Go to Account > Integrations.
+Go to Integrations > Data Connectors.
 And add a new or edit an existing Salesforce integration.

 What do I need to know about integrating with a Sandbox Account?

 Test responses will always use a sandbox account if the credentials are present.
 Test responses include: